-- Providing a map to all Housing Voucher Program Participants at their briefing showing areas of poverty deconcentrating to allow Voucher participants to more easily locate units in areas of low poverty concentration. - Developing a database that pinpoints housing with features accessible to persons with disabilities in Washington County, and creating a special packet with detailed information about these dwellings, as well as neighborhood information, including public transportation schedules. - Partnering with various developers to assist in the development of new affordable housing communities throughout the county: The Housing Authority of Washington County is a partner in an 81-unit development that opened in December 2021, and in another 144-unit project that began construction in November 2021.
+• Providing a map to all Housing Voucher Program Participants at their briefing showing areas of poverty deconcentrating to allow Voucher participants to more easily locate units in areas of low poverty concentration.

+- Utilizing a database that pinpoints housing with features accessible to persons with disabilities in Washington County and assisting clients with detailed information about these dwellings, as well as neighborhood information, including public transportation schedules to fit the individual's needs. - Partnering with various developers to assist in the development of new affordable housing communities throughout the county: The Housing Authority of Washington County is a partner in an 81-unit development that opened in December 2021, and in another 144-unit project that began construction in November 2021.
 In addition, the Authority is the owner of two new projects totaling 90 units that will be available for occupancy later in 2022.
-Combined with two partner projects completed in 2020 the Housing Authority of Washington County is assisting with development of 699 units in the 2020-2022 two year period.

-• Promoting home ownership programs under Section 8 Housing Choice Voucher Homeownership Program and Section 32 Public Housing.
-Homeownership Program.
+Combined with two partner projects completed in 2020 the Housing Authority of Washington County is assisting with development of 699 units in the 2020-2022 two year period. - Promoting home ownership programs under Section 8 Housing Choice Voucher Homeownership Program.
 Participants have benefited from partnerships with State, County and non-profit and for-profit agencies to provide essential counseling and down payment assistance loans.
-There are currently five (5) active members in this program.
+There are currently five (5) active members in this program. - Partnering with culturally responsive community housing partners to offer mortgage readiness and financial counseling courses.